 The goal of Level II fieldwork is to develop competent, entry-level, generalist occupational therapy assistants.
 Level II Fieldwork must be integral to the program's curriculum design and must include an in-depth experience in delivering occupational therapy services to clients, focusing on the application of purposeful and meaningful occupations.
 All academic class work must be completed before a student may participate in the Level II Fieldwork courses.
 The Accreditation Council for Occupational Therapy Education (ACOTE) Standards require Level II Fieldwork experience for occupational therapy assistant students.
+The Casper College Fieldwork Program Supervision Policy allows up to a 1:2 fieldwork educator to student ratio.
+This ratio ensures that the ratio of fieldwork educators to students enables proper supervision, and provides protection of consumers, opportunities for appropriate role modeling of occupational therapy practice, and the ability to provide frequent assessment of student progress in achieving the stated fieldwork objectives.
+(ACOTE C.1.4).
 Level II fieldwork will consist of a minimum of 16 weeks full-time Level II Fieldwork, in a minimum of one setting, if it is reflective of more than one practice area, or in a maximum of three different settings (ACOTE C.1.10).
 Recommended Level II fieldwork dates are as follows: Upon completion of all academic coursework, students will begin their first Level II fieldwork rotation ten days after the college commencement ceremony in May and will complete eight full weeks of clinical fieldwork experience.
 Students will have ten days off between the completion of their first Level II fieldwork rotation before beginning the second Level II fieldwork rotation.
 The second Level II fieldwork rotation will begin in July with students completing an additional eight fulltime weeks of clinical fieldwork experience.
 Students may complete a third optional fieldwork rotation upon request.
 Dates for the third rotation to be determined based upon fieldwork site availability.
 On occasion, fieldwork sites and/ or students will request an optional time frame, outside of the recommended Level II fieldwork dates, which will be considered by the Academic Fieldwork Coordinator.
 Students enrolled in the summer COTA 2550 course will receive a summer semester grade of incomplete "I" until successful completion of the eight-week fieldwork rotation.
 Upon successful completion of the fieldwork rotation, a final grade of satisfactory "S" will be recorded.
 If a student completes their second Level II fieldwork rotation by midterms of the fall semester, the student will be eligible for summer graduation.
 Delayed fieldwork rotation start dates may result in a fall graduation date, impacting a student's ability for a timely graduation and to take the national certification exam (official transcripts required).
-If a student receives a grade of incomplete "1", it may impact financial aid.
+If a student receives a grade of incomplete "I", it may impact financial aid.
 Students are strongly encouraged to work with the Financial Aid office.